Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Methodology

-Consider the penalized criterion function \beq \dfrac{1}{2}\sum_{j=1}^p \sum_{a\in \Si} \big (\hpi_{ja} - b_{ja})^2 +\la\sum_{1\leq j_1<j_2\leq p} w_{j_1j_2} \rho(\mathbf{b}_{j_1}, \mathbf{b}_{j_2}) \eeq over $\mathbf{b}_{j}=(b_{ja} : a\in \Si) \in \Pi_d$ for $j=1,\ldots, p$, where $\la>0$ is a penalty parameter, $\Pi_d$ is the $d$-dimensional simplex $\Pi_d=\{(u_1,\ldots,u_d)\in [0,1]^d : u_1+\ldots+u_d=1\}$ and where $\rho(\cdot,\cdot)$ is a distance measure between two $d$-dimensional probability vectors.
-Thus, \eqref{cr1} treats the estimators $\hpi_{ja}$ as (correlated) ``observations'' and penalizes the distance between all distinct pairs of the probability vectors in order to identify the identical probability vectors.
-In particular, the number of parameters grow approximately quadratically in the number of observations and with a suitable choice of the penalization term, one can identify the identical probability vectors.
-When $\rho(\mathbf{b}_{j_1}, \mathbf{b}_{j_2})^2=\sum_{\ell=1}^d (b_{j_1\ell} - b_{j_2\ell})^2$, \eqref{cr1} gives a version of the Group LASSO of Yuan and Lin (2006)\cite{yuan2006model} that is designed for selecting pairs of full vectors that are close, and we have a convex optimization problem that can be solved for large $p$s.
-On the other hand, if we use the $\ell_1$ distance $\rho(\mathbf{b}_{j_1}, \mathbf{b}_{j_2})=\sum_{\ell=1}^d |b_{j_1\ell} - b_{j_2\ell}|$, then only componentwise zero differences can be identified.
+Consider the penalized criterion function \beq \dfrac{1}{2}\sum_{j=1}^p \lVert \hat{\boldsymbol\pi}_j - \mathbf{b}_{j} \rVert_2^2 +\la\sum_{1\leq i<j\leq p} w_{i,j} \rho(\mathbf{b}_{i}, \mathbf{b}_{j}) \eeq over $\mathbf{b}_{j}=(b_{j,1},\ldots, b_{j,d})^T \in \Pi_d$ for $j=1,\ldots, p$, where $\la>0$ is a penalty parameter, $w_{i,j}$ are suitable nonnegative weights, $\Pi_d$ is the $d$-dimensional simplex $\Pi_d=\{(u_1,\ldots,u_d)\in [0,1]^d : u_1+\ldots+u_d=1\}$ and where $\rho(\cdot,\cdot)$ is a distance measure between two $d$-dimensional probability vectors.
+Thus, \eqref{cr1} treats the estimators $\hat{\pi}_{j,a}$ as (correlated) ``observations'' and penalizes the distance between all distinct pairs of probability vectors in order to identify the identical probability vectors.
+In particular, the number of parameters grows at a rate proportional to the size of the true partition in the SMM and with a suitable choice of the penalization term, one can identify the identical probability vectors.
+When $\rho(\mathbf{b}_{i}, \mathbf{b}_{j})^2=\sum_{a=1}^d (b_{i,a} - b_{j,a})^2$, \eqref{cr1} gives a version of the Group LASSO of \cite{yuan2006model} that is designed for selecting pairs of full vectors that are close, and we have a convex optimization problem that can be solved for large $p.$ On the other hand, if we use the $\ell_1$ distance $\rho(\mathbf{b}_{i}, \mathbf{b}_{j})=\sum_{a=1}^d |b_{i,a} - b_{j,a}|$, then only component-wise zero differences can be identified.

 Once we minimize the criterion function in (\ref{cr1}), it is a relatively easy task to find estimates of $k_0$ and the sets $\C_i$.
-Specifically, we start with a pair with the smallest $j_1$ and seek all $j_2>j_1$ that the distance between the solutions $b^{*}_{j_1}$ and $b^{*}_{j_2}$ is zero.
-Then, we set $\hat{\C}_1$ to be the set consisting of $j_1$ and all such $j_2$.
+Specifically, we start with a pair with the smallest $i$ and seek all $j>i$ such that the distance between the solutions $\mathbf{b}^{*}_{i}$ and $\mathbf{b}^{*}_{j}$ is zero.
+Then, we set $\hat{\C}_1$ to be the set consisting of $i$ and all such $j$.
 In the next step, we consider all pairs that are not in $\hat{\C}_1$ and repeat the procedure until all pairs with estimated zero distances have been grouped.
-In case there are indices $j$ for which none of the estimated paired distances are zero, we keep them as a singletons, that is groups consisting of single elements.
+In case there are indices $j$ for which none of the estimated paired distances are zero, we keep them as singletons, that is groups consisting of single elements.
 This gives the estimated groups $\hat{\C}_i : i=1,\ldots, \hk$, with $\hk$ giving an estimate of $k_0$.